kantale/OpenBio.eu/Documentation/README.md

 * A "name" provided by the user
 * A number called "edit" provided from the platform.

 The naming/ID-ing scheme is exactly the same as with Tools/Data.
 The only difference is that Workflows do not have versions.
 The idea here is that Tools/Data are items that get "fetched" (i.e. downloaded) from the Internet.
 They have versions that are maintained externally (outside OpenBio.eu), hence the "version" is part of the identity of a Tool/Data.
 On the other hand, Workflows are sets of Tool/Data, plus the logic that combines them for the purpose of an analysis.
-Workflow are merely constructs that exist only in OpenBio.eu this is why they don't have "version".
+Workflows are merely constructs that exist only in OpenBio.eu this is why they don't have "version".
 Nevertheless they do have an edit, so it is possible to have multiple Workflows with the same name.

 Now, let's download and run this workflow.
 Select "BASH Executable" from the "Downlood" dropdown.
 A file named "bash.sh" gets donloaded.
 Run this as before (i.e. with ```bash bash.sh```).
 The output should be: